Media: Chromogenic color print made by direct sunlight, Model of house

 The increase of nuclear armaments worldwide, and the ramping up of nuclear tensions between the US and North Korea harken back to the terror of my grandfather’s experience during the bombing of Hiroshima in 1945.
 By his account, it seemed as though the sky was lit by hundreds of suns.
 On that day, the very fabric of life that he knew, his friends, family, and even the landscapes of the city were completely annihilated.
 Any trace of home seemed to never have existed, as if his home was never even built.

 As a 3rd generation A-bomb victim who is now a resident of America, I find the chaos in the current political establishment unbearable.
 Political divides have deepened, and nuclear war seems closer on the horizon than it has ever been in my lifetime.
-Now, the Dreamers who came to seek a home, hope, and safety in America are denied.
-If we continue to follow our current path, the American Dream will be unsustainable--an empty and barren wasteland filled with nothing but ash left for future generations.
-Like the unassembled home in “Infertile American Dream”, our children will not be able to have a chance to conceive their ideal vision of the American experience.
+The realization that the home, in both physical and spiritual sense, can be taken away as quickly as thirty minutes by a single bomb and the chain reaction that follows, dawned on me.
+After we reach the point of no return, the American Dream will be unsustainable--an empty and barren wasteland filled with nothing but ash left for future generations.
+Like the unassembled home in Infertile American Dream, our children will not be able to have a chance to conceive their ideal vision of hope for the future.

 Art Billboard sponsored by 14x48.org, Woodpoint Rd/Conselyea St in Brooklyn, near Graham Av L station.

 Art Review on the Washing Post (Physical copy/January 14th) on the solo exhibition at the Hillyer Art Space in DC